 More Info Here

-For all-around trail riding, from cross-country to trail to enduro, Candies strike the sweet spot between weight, surface area, and durability.
+Known for sleek and simple design, Candies strike the sweet spot between weight, surface area, and durability.
 Not the most adjustable, they get our nod for versatility and simplicity.
 They don’t clog in mud and handle the elements well.
 They’re also easy to maintain and have upped their game in the durability department after suffering an early knock for bushing wear.
 One idiosyncrasy with Crank Brothers pedals, in general, is that certain rock strikes eject the cleat.
 Not a deal-breaker by any means, but a heads up that it can happen.

 - Design simplicity